Deinonychus71/Sma5hMusic/README.md

 6. CrossArc: https://github.com/Ploaj/ArcCross

 ## Setup
-1. In the "Resources" folder, extract the msbt files in the /msbt using CrossArc
+1. In the "Resources" folder, extract the msbt files in /game/ui/message/ using CrossArc
-2. In the "Resources" folder, extract ui_bgm_db.prc and ui_gametitle_db.prc in /params
+2. In the "Resources" folder, extract ui_bgm_db.prc and ui_gametitle_db.prc in /game/ui/params/database/
 3. In the "Resources" folder, extract any nus3bank from Ultimate in /nus3bank and rename 'template.nus3bank'

 ## Mods
-1. Create a folder in /MusicMods.
+1. Create a folder in /Mods/MusicMods.
 This folder can contains several audio files and a metadata file 'metadata_mod.json' or 'metadata_mod.csv'.
 An example is provided.
 2. IDSP and LOPUS support.
 BRSTM support through on the fly conversion.
 3. The 'prefix' can be used to give an unique internal id to songs in case of multiple mods.
 Keep it short/lowercase (3 characters top).
 This parameter is optional.
 If you leave it blank, the id of the song will be used instead.
 4. Keep all non localized fields lowercase.